apereo/cas/README.md

 - An extensive community of adopters

 ## Build [![Build Status](https://api.travis-ci.org/Jasig/cas.png)](http://travis-ci.org/Jasig/cas)
 It is recommended to build and deploy CAS locally using the [Maven War Overlay method][overlay].
-This approach does not require the adopter to *explicitly* download any version of CAS, but rather utilizes Maven's overlay mechanism to combine CAS original artifacts and local customozations to further ease future upgrades and maintenance.
+This approach does not require the adopter to *explicitly* download any version of CAS, but rather utilizes Maven's overlay mechanism to combine CAS original artifacts and local customizations to further ease future upgrades and maintenance.

 ## Download
 - Binary releases may be downloaded from [here](http://www.jasig.org/cas/download).